top of page

 16 inch: Sitting height 24 cm/9.5", standing height 41 cm/16.1"

-These sizes are for standard oval pumpkins, except for the minis.
+These sizes are for standard round/oval pumpkins.
 Hoods, hats and longer head designs will also add height.
 The exacts height is always mentioned in their listing and Instagram posts.

 Medium dolls with minis (19).JPG